-It was good staying in NL with Ellen.
+It was good staying in NL.
 We could not go out or something but managed to visit an island in winter, which was very good.
 Seeing friends and family was also rewarding, but July is a bit too late with hurricane season coming up.
 I managed to get my second shot more early and could start planning the trip to Grenada.

 Finally going back home!
 This turned out to be not an easy task, I can tell you.
 After lots of research, I did manage to get all the documents needed.
 14 In total.
 PCR-test, double vaccination, authorizations, person locator forms, Apps with QR-codes, etc. I mean, I was not able to just buy a ticket.
 I had to buy several.
 And those countries had to permit me to let me in.